jai-sundaram/cs2104-project/README.md

 https://youtu.be/GkfTpev_cg0

 Instructions:
-Navigate into the appropriate folder
+Navigate into the code folder
 Run the following command: python3 tracker.py
 Use the menu options to complete desired tasks